kubocd/kubocd-doc/docs/getting-started/120-existing-cluster.md

 ```

 !!! note
     Don’t have `cert-manager` yet?
+No problem !
-No problem — we’ll show you how to package and install it with KuboCD in a later section.
+    <br>We’ll show you how to package and install it with KuboCD in a later section.

 ---

 ## Install the KuboCD CLI

-Download the KuboCD CLI from the [GitHub releases page](https://github.com/kubocd/kubocd/releases/tag/v0.2.0).
+Download the KuboCD CLI from the [GitHub releases page](https://github.com/kubocd/kubocd/releases/tag/v0.2.0){:target="_blank"}..
 and rename it to `kubocd`.
 Then make it executable and move it to your path:

 ```{ .bash .copy }